afsc-assessments/rema/README.md

 Use the `devtools` package to install the `rema` package from github.
 If you do not have `devtools` installed, you must do that first.

 ```
 # install.packages("devtools")
 devtools::install_github("JaneSullivan-NOAA/rema", dependencies = TRUE)

+# Example R scripts are downloaded when `rema` is installed.
+Locate them on your computer by running the following commands:
+(rema_path <- find.package('rema'))
+(rema_examples <- file.path(rema_path, 'example_scripts'))
+list.files(rema_examples)

 ```

+## The `rema` worflow

+1. Load `rema` and data.
+The user can read biomass or other abundance index data from file (e.g. .csv file), or they can use the `rwout.rep` report file from the ADMB version of the RE model using `read_admb_re()`.

+2. Specify model structure and assumptions using `prepare_rema_input()`.
+This function allows users to quickly transition from a single to two survey model, specify alternative process error structures, add likelihood penalties or priors on parameters, and evaluate alternative assumptions about zero biomass observations.

+3. Fit the specified REMA model using `fit_rema()` and determine whether the model has met basic convergence criteria (e.g., Hessian is positive definite, a maximum gradient component approximately equal to zero) using `check_convergence()`.

+4. Extract `rema` model output into clean, consistently formatted data frames using `tidy_rema()`.
+The user can visualize this model output using `plot_rema()`, or quickly format it into tables for a report.

+5. Compare alternative REMA models and conduct model selection using `compare_rema_models()`.
+Output from this function includes a table of Akaike Information Criteria (AIC) when appropriate, figures, and tidied data frames.
+This function also accepts model output from the ADMB version of the RE model for easy comparison to past models.

+Taken together, these functions allow R users to quickly fit and interrogate a suite of simple statistical models in TMB without needing software-specific training or expertise.